 Duration Estimate = (Number of square feet to be painted) * (Average duration to paint one square foot)

 You can now estimate the duration required for painting a house.
 It can be easily done by applying the formula.

 - You need to paint 1000 square feet of walls in the house.

 - You know that it took 6 minutes on average to paint one square foot of the building.

 You will need 1000*6 minutes (100 hours) to paint the house.

 You can refer to Max Wideman Glossary to read some other definitions.

 Difference between Analogous and Parametric Estimation

-Many people believe that the difference between Analogous and Parametric Estimation is the usage of Historical Data.
-The is a fallacy.
 Refer to the definitions of Analogous and Parametric Estimation.
-It clearly says that Historical Data is used in both the Project Estimation Techniques.
-This is not the difference but a similarity.
+You would notice that Historical Data is used in both the Project Estimation Techniques.
+This is not a difference but similarity.

 |Analogous Estimation||Parametric Estimation|